Vyral/max-folkers/_posts/2023-04-10-announcement-this-event-is-all-about-adding-space-to-your-home.md

 **This event will be about a hot topic in San Diego real estate:** Adding additional units to your property.
 It will be at an amazing event space, and there will be drinks and snacks.&nbsp;

-The number of attendees will be limited, so **[click here](https://www.eventbrite.com/e/adu-class-from-start-to-finish-tickets-571049062117)** to reserve your spot.
+The number of attendees will be limited, so **[click here](https://www.eventbrite.com/e/adu-class-from-start-to-finish-tickets-571049062117){: target="_blank" rel="noopener"}** to reserve your spot.
 As always, don’t hesitate to call or email us with any questions.
 We look forward to hearing from you!